canro91/canro91.github.io/_posts/2020-05-29-HowToVersionControl.md

 $ git config --global user.email johndoe@example.com
 ```

-You can change this name and email between projects.
-If you want to use different names and emails for work, you’re covered.
-[You can manage different accounts](https://dev.to/balaaagi/managing-multiple-git-account-1ddd) between folders.
+We can change this name and email between projects.
+If we want to use different names and emails for work and personal projects, we're covered.
+[We can manage different accounts](https://dev.to/balaaagi/managing-multiple-git-account-1ddd) between folders.

 ### How to Create a Git repository

 There are two ways to start working with Git.
 From scratch or from an existing project.

-If you are starting from scratch, inside the folder you want to version control, use `init`.
+If we are starting from scratch, inside the folder we want to version control, let's use `init`.
 Like this,

 ```bash
 $ git init
 ```

-After running `git init`, Git creates a hidden folder called `.git` inside your project folder.
+After running `git init`, Git creates a hidden folder called `.git` inside our project folder.
 Git keeps everything under the hood on this folder.

-If you have an existing project, use `clone`, instead.
+If we have an existing project, we need to use `clone`, instead.

 ```bash
 # Replace <url> with the actual url of the project